 It’s a well-known fact that babies and children grow quickly, so the need for new clothes becomes an everyday occurrence.

-Take care of the baby clothes you have – If you take care of your kids’ clothing properly, they will last longer.
+Take care of your baby’s clothes – If you take care of your kids’ clothing properly, they will last longer.

-It is a good idea to wash them after each wear in order to keep them looking their best.
+Washing them after each wear is a good idea to keep them looking their best.

 Buy some good spot treatment for those super messy spots.